How To Use A Stand Mixer For Sourdough Bread

 Do I Still Need To Stretch & Fold?

 - Make sure that the bowl is locked in place before you use the dough hook.
-It can move around and damage the machine if it's not locked in place correctly.
+It can move around and damage the machine if it's not locked in place correctly (ask me how I know this).

-- The dough hook should be used at speed 2, no higher as it will put too much stress on the motor (source - KitchenAid Product Guide)
+- The dough hook should be used at speed 2, no higher as it will put too much stress on the motor (source - KitchenAid Product Guide).
+High speeds will also tear the gluten, rather than gently develop it.

 - Knead dough in 2 minute increments - and no more than 4 - 6 minutes total mixing time.